ggustafsson/VideoConversionSim.py/README.md

 Components
 ----------
 - VideoConversionSim.py: Simulates uploads and video conversions.
-- SimLoop.zsh: Runs VideoConversionSim.py 1000 times and writes down all of the
-  interesting results into a CSV file.
+- SimLoop.zsh: Runs VideoConversionSim.py X times and writes down all of the interesting results into a CSV file.
 - SimResultsGroup.rb: Parses the CSV file from SimLoop.zsh and group the values in 10 equally large range groups.